- Start and end times are flexible according to the length of your practice.

 - Do not do asanas with a fever.

 - Personal hygiene is an integral part of practicing yoga.
 Shower before taking practice.
 Do not wear scents.
-Keep your gear clean, including your mat, rug, towels, and clothing.
-Please extend this to how you behave in the room.
-Wipe up any sweat around you on the floor after practice, do not spit or blow your nose into your towel.
+Keep your gear clean, including your mat, rug, towels and clothing.
+Please extend this to how you behave in the room and wipe up any sweat around you on the floor after practice.

 - Wearing lotions or oils blocks the pores and impedes the detoxification process.
 It also makes you slippery and difficult to adjust safely!